 Deposit taking shall refer to the acceptance of deposits from non-financial intermediaries.
 It does not include borrowing from other financial intermediaries, which is dealt with separately in Wholesale Funding.
 Deposits include: i) current accounts / overnight deposits, ii) deposits with agreed maturity, and iii) deposits redeemable at notice, and exclude repurchase agreements.

-References: FSB (2013) p.14; Regulation (EU) No 1071/2013 Annex II Part 2 items 9.1, 9.2 and 9.3.
+Background references: FSB (2013) p.14; Regulation (EU) No 1071/2013 Annex II Part 2 items 9.1, 9.2 and 9.3.

 Country

+The ISO 3166-1 alpha-2 identification of the country or geographic area for which the report is provided and in which the institution or group is active, Please select from the predefined list of countries or areas (including region, EU and global).

+For Member State/Country reports, please select a country.

+For other reports, please select the relevant geographic area.
+One report needs to be submitted per area for which the bank opts to report.

 Lines